robenkleene/prism/manual/src/full---help-output.md

    Unlike RGB hex codes, ANSI color names are just names: you can choose the exact color that each name corresponds to in the settings of your terminal application (the application you use to enter commands at a shell prompt).
-This means that if you use ANSI color names, and you change the color theme used by your terminal, then delta's colors will respond automatically, without needing to change the delta command line.
+This means that if you use ANSI color names, and you change the color theme used by your terminal, then prism's colors will respond automatically, without needing to change the prism command line.

    "purple" is accepted as a synonym for "magenta".
 Color names and codes are case-insensitive.